paatap/Sonatype-Nexus-Repository-Pro-Install-Guide/README.md

 **True instuction on this link**

-**Do not upload lic file via curl- do not works -Bag Upload via Web Interface**
+**Do not upload lic file via curl- do not works -Bug Upload via Web Interface**

 https://help.sonatype.com/repomanager3/installation-and-upgrades/migrating-to-a-new-database